Companion varieties for root systems and Fermat arrangements: Introduction

 We focus here on three natural generalizations of the aforementioned $B_3$ configuration.
 In what follows $H$ is always the pull-back of the hyperplane bundle under the appropriate blow up.

-First, it was established already in \cite{HMNT} that all $B_n$ configurations give rise to unexpected hypersurfaces in $\P^{n-1}$.
+First, results from \cite{HMNT} suggest that all $B_n$ configurations give rise to unexpected hypersurfaces in $\P^{n-1}$.
 In case of $n=4$ there is also a unique unexpected hypersurface and we determine its explicit equation in \eqref{eq: unexpected B4} and in slightly different generators in \eqref{eq: unexpected cone for F4}.
 It turns out that the unexpected surface for $B_4$ is also unexpected for $F_4$, a non-crystallographic root system.
 The other difference when compared to the $B_3$ root system is that now the degree of the unexpected surface equals its multiplicity in the general point, i.e., the unexpected surfaces are cones. \begin{varthm*}{Theorem $B_4$/$F_4$} Let $Y$ be the blow up of $\P^3$ at points in the $F_4$ root system with exceptional divisors $E_1,\ldots,E_{24}$.
 Then the linear system $4H-\sum E_i$ embeds $Y$ into $\P^{11}$ as a smooth threefold $X$ of degree $40$.
 The companion threefold $X'$ is in this case isomorphic to $X$. \end{varthm*} This is proved in Proposition \ref{prop: threefold of deg 40} and Remark \ref{rem: B4 and F4 self companion}.

 Secondly, we study the $H_3$ root system.
 Similarly as $B_3$ for $m=3$, it admits an unexpected curve of degree $m+1$ with multiplicity $m$ at the general point, this time with $m=5$. \begin{varthm*}{Theorem $H_3$} Let $Y$ be the blow up of $P^2$ at points in the $H_3$ root system with exceptional divisors $E_1,\ldots,E_{15}$.
 Then the linear system $6H-\sum E_i$ embeds $Y$ as a smooth aCM surface $X$ of degree $21$.
-The companion surface $X'$ is not linearly normal embedded into $\P^{11}$ \end{varthm*} This result is proved in Proposition \ref{prop: surface of segree 21} and Remarks \ref{rem: H3 companion} and \ref{rem: H3 bicompanion}.
+The companion surface $X'$ is not linearly normal embedded into $\P^{11}$. \end{varthm*} This result is proved in Proposition \ref{prop: surface of segree 21} and Remarks \ref{rem: H3 companion} and \ref{rem: H3 bicompanion}.
 A very surprising feature of this example is that the companion surface $X''$ of $X'$ is not $Y$ again but it is rather its projection.

 Finally, we study companion surfaces related to Fermat arrangements.
 The $B_3$ configuration belongs also to this family.
 Our main results in this direction are Theorem \ref{thm: Fermat Z(Fm,3)}, Proposition \ref{prop_image_Fm} and Remark \ref{rem: 5.8}.
 The precise statements are slightly too technical to quote them here.